Azure/azure-spring-rewrite/README.md

    }
    ```

-   `-Drewrite.activeRecipes` in the Maven command line and `activeRecipe` in the Gradle file are the recipe lists you want to apply to your application.
+   You can **configure the recipes you want to apply to your application** by modifying the value of `-Drewrite.activeRecipes` in the Maven command line or `activeRecipe` in the Gradle file.
-   You can configure it as you like by adding one or all of the defined recipes `com.azure.spring.migration.UpgradeToAzureSpringApps``com.azure.spring.migration.UpgradeSpringboot_2_7_SpringCloud_2021`, or adding official openrewrite recipes, e.g., `org.openrewrite.java.migrate.UpgradeToJava17`([reference page](https://docs.openrewrite.org/reference/recipes/java/migrate/upgradetojava17)).
+   You can add one or all of the defined recipes `com.azure.spring.migration.UpgradeToAzureSpringApps` and `com.azure.spring.migration.UpgradeSpringboot_2_7_SpringCloud_2021`, or add official OpenRewrite recipes, such as `org.openrewrite.java.migrate.UpgradeToJava17` ([reference page](https://docs.openrewrite.org/reference/recipes/java/migrate/upgradetojava17)).